ToothlessRider/ESE_Notes/Data_Mining_ESE.md

 <hr>

-Q3. b. **Explain data minin as a ste in knowledge discovery process.**
+Q3. b. **Explain data mining as a ste in knowledge discovery process.**

 Ans.